BlaqueDevs/se-assignment-day-5-technical-writing-and-review-sithandekile/README.md

 ## 1. How can understanding your audience’s expertise level (tech experts vs. regular folks) shape the way you present technical information?
       by tailoring  your writting  based on what your audience already know.
 ## 2. What are some strategies to tailor your content to different audience types?
+      by understand your audience, by giving examples, by the use of language and the tone.

 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?
        to gauge the existing knowledge one need to keep  writting in simple language.